-Founded in 2014 as Novauri LLC, Bridge21 is a money transfer specialist company that uses bitcoin technology to move transfers of $5 to $3,000 daily between bank accounts in the US and Mexico.
-Quoting what it calls a Bridge Rate, Bridge21 looks for the most efficient way to get your money to Mexico per transaction, boasting that it can sometimes beat the mid-market rate this way.
+Founded in 2014 as Novauri LLC, bridge21 is a money transfer specialist company that uses bitcoin technology to move transfers of $5 to $25,000 daily between bank accounts in the US and Mexico.
+Quoting what it calls a Bridge Rate, bridge21 looks for the most efficient way to get your money to Mexico per transaction, boasting that it can sometimes beat the mid-market rate this way.

 How much can I send — and to where?

-1. Go to Bridge21’s site and click Login or Sign Up at upper right.
+1. Go to bridge21’s site and click Login or Sign Up.

-2. Enter your email address and a password, and walk through the steps of completing your registration.
-You’ll also need to upload a copy of valid government-issued ID and your bank account details.
+2. Enter your email address and a password, and continue through the steps of completing your registration.
+You’ll also need to upload a copy of your valid government-issued ID and your bank account details.

 3. Once approved, enter your recipient’s name and CLABE account number to complete your transfer.